• Skip to main content

 You now know how to calculate the number of calories you burn doing squats, as well as the calories consumed in any other physical activity that has a Metabolic Equivalent Task (METs).

-The number of calories burned depends on your body weight, the time spent strength training and the intensity of your squats session.
+The number of calories burned depends on your body weight, the time spent strength training, and the intensity of your squats session.

 While you learned that the METs of squats are 6.0, the METs of circuit training are 8.0.

-You have to reduce your rest time between sets to up the intensity to a METs of 8.0.
+You have to reduce your rest time between sets to up the intensity to METs of 8.0.

-Use this knowledge of the calories burned squats to motivate yourself to plan and stick to your squat workouts, week in and week out.
+Use this knowledge of the calories burned in squats to motivate yourself to plan and stick to your squat workouts, week in and week out.

 Sticking to your plan is how you will see results in building your overall strength and fitness.